top of page

 The waterfalls are the big daddy attraction with the river water creating a canyon up to 200m deep through limestone hills.
 Moss and algae retain calcium carbonate and encrust it in their roots creating a material called tufa.
 It's formed by billions of plants growing on top of one another which create barriers in the river that produce the spectacular waterfalls.

 Visit the Waterfalls before or after your Koda Sail tour.
-Contact us if you'd like to do this day trip before your tour

 MORE INFO